daniilkuz/tree/readme.md

-Tree tool.
+# Tree tool.

-Shows directories and files (if -f is specified)
+A tool to shows directories and files (if -f is specified)